ga-curriculum/ejs/the-locals-object/README.md

 });
 ```

 Feel free to update the value of the `player.name` property to something of your choosing.
-Now let's access this in `home.ejs`:
+Now, let's access this in `home.ejs`:

 ```html
 <!-- views/home.ejs -->